by Gabby Liau, 03 June 2021.

 After you have completed these steps, yes!
 You have obtained your virtual server on the Huawei Cloud!

-Like what we have did in the previous steps, we can obtain our virtual server very easily within minutes.
+Like what we have done in the previous steps, we can obtain our virtual server very easily within minutes.
 Flexibly configure, modify, expand the capacity of our ECS and allow it into operation through few clicks.

 Well, it is not always.
-Virtual servers can be superior for companies in which server’s flexibility is their priority consideration.
+Virtual servers can be superior for companies in which servers’ flexibility is their priority consideration.

-Physical servers can be a better choice for companies that need rock-solid security and are ready to handle the complex server operation and maintenance tasks.
+Physical servers can be a better choice for companies that need rock-solid security and are ready to handle complex server operation and maintenance tasks.

 This is because, even though the process of deploying a virtual server is very simple and fast, but the data will be transmitted across 2 or more physical locations (between your company and the data center of the Cloud Service provider), which will increase the risk of the data to be hijacked by the hackers during the transmission.
-Companies are forced to implement additional security measures to counteract with this.
+Companies are forced to implement additional security measures to counteract this.

-Everything has their own pros and cons.
+Everything has its own pros and cons.

-Most importantly, we need to make sure that we are clear enough about the true concern of the company before the server deployment so that we are able to select the best deployment mode that can minimize the operational cost while maximizing the profit of the company!
+Most importantly, we need to make sure that we are clear enough about the true concern of the company before the server deployment so that we are able to select the best deployment model that can minimize the operational cost while maximizing the profit of the company!